xqwen/dap/tutorial/multi-SNP_fine-mapping/README.md

 ## Interpretation of Results

 The output from the multi-SNP analysis contains full posterior information on possible association models and the inclusion probabilities of each individual SNP.
+A [sample output](sample_data/ENSG00000112799.fm.rst) is provided for reference.

 The first portion of the output ranks the high-probability association models